 The seventh commandment

 “You shall not commit adultery” (Exodus 20:14).

 In this section, the FSB isolates its discussion of adultery to the Old Testament’s definition of adultery.
-It says:

 “The Old Testament defines adultery as sexual intercourse by mutual consent between a married woman and a man who is not her husband.
 It did not consider a married man taking an additional unmarried (or unbetrothed) woman as a wife—i.e., polygamy—to be adultery.
 Conversely, a woman was not permitted to have more than one husband (polyandry).”